eriosanchez/finding-our-next-home/index.md

 On the list of states which would require good grassroots organizing are Iowa, Nebraska, Kansas, and Montana?

 ##### Questions for Sami at this point:

 - Are there any states that jump right out immediately?
+*Answer*: Minnesota, Colorado, New Mexico

 - How do you feel about potentially dealing with tornadoes?
+*Answer*: fine with it as long as we have a place meant to deal with tornadoes - probably not too keen on a highrise.
+Sami has an instinctive ability to live with natural disaster having grown up in New Orleans

 - Are there family medicine programs in any of these states that seem particularly interesting?
+*Answer*: There are a couple of really cool queer women working with the Indian Health Service.
+Sami looked up their info and one of them even started the Gallup Indian Health Service Trans Clinic!

+##### Questions/Comments That Sami Has

+- Are there Spanish-speaking folk throughout New Mexico?
+Because Sami doesn't speak Spanish, she is pretty concerned about making sure that she is able to communicate well with her patient popualtion.

+The Gallup Indian Health Center is a 99-bed small hospital on the border of the Navajo Reservation.
+So what parts of NM count as prairie?
+Both Sami and Ricky would really miss trees and Sami's only recollection of NM was while confronting its flat orangeness on a roadtrip to the Grand Canyon during her early college years.